gazreese/gazreese.github.io/README.md

 Simply clone/fork this repository, and then run `jekyll serve` inside the directory.
 Edit the site attributes in *_config.yml* and edit the various entries in *_includes/*.

+## Serving locally through Docker

+	docker-compose up

+You should then be able to access it at localhost:80

 ## Issues and contributing

 I have tested this install with Ruby v2.2.2p95 (Mac OS RVM) and Jekyll v3.0.0.
 If you run into any problems please log them on the [issue tracker](https://github.com/biomadeira/vitae/issues).